short-matthew-f/chess_curses/README.md

 - It reports back subsets of the pieces still on it
 - It can see if a color is in check.
 - It actually removes pieces and places them an a new square for us.
+- Renders prettily with color scheme.
+- Keep track of and displays captured pieces.

 ## implemented a main game class, Chess